 Safety Requirements: Students will need to work safely when using sewing machines, irons, scissors and kitchen equipment.

-This course leads to: Children, Family and the Community – ATAR or Children, Family and the Community – General
+This course leads to: Children, Family and the Community (ATAR) or (General) courses.

 Interested?Submit your details today